isomerpages/moe-manjusrisec/_compassionate-leaders/Character Education/Sexuality Education.md

 (d) Abstinence before marriage is the best protection against STIs/HIV and unintended pregnancies.
 Casual sex can harm and hurt you and your loved ones.

-You may click [here](https://go.gov.sg/moe-sexuality-education) for more information on MOE Sexuality Education.
+You may click [here](https://go.gov.sg/moe-sexuality-education) for more information on MOE Sexuality Education. </p>

 **Overview of Manjusri Secondary School’s Sexuality Education Programme for 2023**

 <p style="text-align: justify;">4.
 Sexuality Education is delivered in a holistic manner through the school curriculum.
 The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.
-You may click [here](https://go.gov.sg/moe-sexuality-education-scope) for more information on the scope of Sexuality Education in the school curriculum.
+You may click [here](https://go.gov.sg/moe-sexuality-education-scope)for more information on the scope of Sexuality Education in the school curriculum.</p>

-5. The subjects that incorporate topics on sexuality include:
+<p style="text-align: justify;">5.
+The subjects that incorporate topics on sexuality include:</p>

 a.
 Science